 The NMOC permanently monitors the airspace capacity against traffic load.
 This allows us to have an accurate picture of the current and expected network situation.
 To ensure the transparent and efficient operation of the network, we collect all of the real-time data generated by the network and share it with all operational partners through our Data Collection and Distribution Services (DCS and DDS).

 Your gateway to interact with EUROCONTROL's Network Manager Operations Centre (NMOC)

 European crisis visualisation interactive tool for ATFCM

-Network Manager interactive reporting dashboard
+Network Manager interactive analysis tool

 At EUROCONTROL we conduct R&D activities for the evolution of the network management function at regional, sub-regional and local levels.

 We deliver integrated and validated operational solutions improving network performance.

 Our performance objectives are aligned with the European ATM Master Plan and aim at increasing capacity and providing greater opportunities for stakeholders to optimise their operations in a cost-effective manner.

 The future ATM network must be robust and resilient to a whole range of disruptions, including weather and meteorological disruptions.